react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 </NavigationContainer>
 ```

 Providing a custom initial state object will override the initial state object obtained via deep linking or from browser's URL.
-If you're providing an initial state object, make sure that you don;t pass it on web and that there's no deep link by using `Linking.getInitialURL()`:
+If you're providing an initial state object, make sure that you don't pass it on web and that there's no deep link by using `Linking.getInitialURL()`:

 ```js
 const initialUrl = await Linking.getInitialURL();